Caring for Chihuahuas

-If you are unsure, always check with your vet first to make sure it is ok for your Chihuahua - we want to keep them safe!
+If you are unsure about any other supplements you're thinking of using, always check with your vet first to make sure it is OK for your Chihuahua - we want to keep them safe!

 These little dogs do not require bathing very often.
-Too many baths and their coats tend to become very dry and lose most of its luster and shine.
-A good brush daily will ensure dead hair and any flaky skin etc is removed without harm to the dog or it's coat, and will help with the growth of new hair.
+Too many baths and their coats tend to become very dry and lose most of its lustre and shine.
+A good brush daily will ensure dead hair and any flaky skin etc. is removed without harm to the dog or its coat, and will help with the growth of new hair.

 Some people believe that the short coat Chihuahua does not require the same amount of grooming as those with a long coat.
 I believe this to be incorrect.
 I have found that the smooth coats still shed dead hair etc. and this needs to be brushed out to keep the coat nice and shiny and prevent skin itchiness.

 A good lukewarm bath with a doggy shampoo is always required if the dog is extremely dirty, smelly, and riddled with fleas.
 We see quite a number in this state when first rescued.